gozhang/gozhang.github.io/_pages/about.md

 Welcome to my homepage!
-I am a fifth-year PhD student at the University of British Columbia, under the supervision of Dr. Jiahua Chen.
+I am a fifth-year PhD student in the Department of Statistics at University of British Columbia, under the supervision of Dr. Jiahua Chen.